DasCapschen/DiRT-Rally-2.0-Telemetry-HUD/README.md

 # DiRT HUD

-A dirty hack of MangoHUD (which I forked form) to display Dirt Rally 2.0 Telemetry Data ingame.
+A dirty hack of MangoHUD (which I forked from) to display Dirt Rally 2.0 Telemetry Data ingame.

 I am very sorry to the creators of MangoHUD for butchering their code, but also very thankful that they have created this amazing project!